Rhetos/Rhetos/Readme.md

    in Rhetos\Source\Rhetos\bin folder.

-Note that besides configuring IIS and Database, `SetupRhetosServer.bat` also deploys Common and user defined packages to that database.
+Note that besides configuring IIS and Database, `SetupRhetosServer.bat` also deploys CommonConcepts and user defined packages to that database.
 If one chooses manual setup it is necessary to run ApplyPackages.bat in Rhetos\Source\Rhetos.

 Run Rhetos server